fauust/mariadb-pdf/README.md

 "number_of_rows": int #number of rows to look through from the csv, -1 to do all rows

-"toc_pagenumbers" bool # whether or not to add pagenumbers to the TOC
+"toc_pagenumbers": bool # whether or not to add pagenumbers to the TOC

 "read_pdf": bool #TEMPORARY - indicates whether or not to read the pdf for header info and rewrite the txt